c-woo/Value-Investor/README.md

 # Value Investor

 I'll be using a LSTM model in order to predict the daily, weekly, and monthly prices of various companies in order to give investment recommendations for the year 2021.
 I am hoping to be able to make investment recommendations that only turn a profit for each company to maximize the performance of a portfolio that holds these stocks.
-The investment recommendations and performances of each company is in their respective notebooks.
+The investment recommendations and performances for each company is in their respective notebooks.

 I used PyTorch to implement the LSTM model and there is a TensorFlow application of the LSTM model in the PAMP notebook.
 All the necessary modules and functions are located in the data_functions file.